 In my experience, this is where 90% of gin-and-tonic makers go wrong.
 As is the case with all cocktails, and as we’ve said probably one hundred times on this blog, you simply cannot overdo it here.
 Fill that glass up to the top with ice cubes before you do any pouring — you want the glass to be nice and chilled.
 Another crucial detail: Make sure the cubes are separated into individual pieces and are medium-sized.
 Too small and they’ll melt fast and dilute your drink; too big and they’ll interfere with your sipping rhythm.
 I was the first to get behind those Jumbo Ice Cube Trays which promised slow melting cubes for cocktails, but abandoned them after realizing I was sort of sipping around the giant block, while hoping it didn’t tumble out onto my shirt if I tipped it too fast.
 (Though as I type this it occurs to me that maybe I should question my booze-to-tonic ratio instead of the product.)

 This is a personal decision but obviously a crucial one.
+I favor dry over fruity or too botanical, but I want a little bit of a lingering herbiness.
 I will never turn down a Tanqueray and Tonic — my standard bar order — but other favorites these days include Boodles, Hendriks, and, in the small-batch dept: St. George, Botanica and Greenhook.

 5) TONIC WATER